 I sold it and last year got the Lumix GX85 which seemed the ideal replacement.
 Incredibly – more focus problems.
 On my ride in India many photos were slightly out.
 The camera and lenses passed a focus test but would sometimes produce fuzzy photos.

-No more Lumix cameras for me, not ever.
-Panasonic you have quality control problems.
 The GX85 gathered dust this year until I found I could trade my gear at Map Camera who confirmed it had focus issue. (they refurbish before selling) What’s more they had some Canon G1XMIII cameras already traded, in mint condition checked with warranty so the changeover was reasonable.